PROSIT Stroke Diabetes Models

 Team Members: Fabian Sailer, Wendelin Schramm

-Previous Versions: Sambesi A: PROSIT Stroke Type 2 Diabetes Disease Model 2012A Germany RC1
+Previous Versions: Sambesi A: PROSIT Stroke Type 2 Diabetes Disease Model 2016B Germany (from 11.
+July 2017)

 Discontinued Version Sambesi A: The version below is based on the pre 2016 modelling procedures and has been abandoned.